Categories

 Really?

-So I spoke to the Web Master/Broadcast Engineer for a bit.
-As it turns out, he knows how to do things like reboot the XDS satellite receiver, and he has been to the transmitter site a few times to take meter readings.
-I suppose these days, that is what counts as broadcast engineering experience.
-I suppose that someone like this could get by for a bit until something really bad happened.
+So I spoke to the new Web Master/Broadcast Engineer for a bit.
+As it turns out, he knows how to do things like reboot the XDS satellite receiver, and reboot an Audiovault server, he has been to a transmitter site a few times to take meter readings.
+I suppose these days, that is what counts as being a broadcast engineer.
+Someone with this level of experience could get by for a bit until something really bad happened.

-Sadly, I think the upper management and ownership believes that this guy could do my job.
+Sadly, I think (my former employer) upper management and ownership believe that this guy could do my (old) job.
 To them, I am an employee number, with a salary and benefits package worth X. If they can replace me with someone that makes <X, that would represent savings.
 Plug that guy into this spot, everything will go on as it did before.

 I don’t think they understand exactly what a Broadcast Engineer does.
 On any given day, I may: